pdidev/pdi/pdi/docs/Concepts.md

 \section Data_store Data store

-The data store is the mechanism offered by %PDI to handle *data transfer* between the application code and external data handlers.
+The data store is the mechanism provided by %PDI to handle *data transfer* between the application code and external data handlers.
 Data transfer is the action of making data available to another part of the code.
 For example, in a function call the list of parameters determines data transfer.